Hey everybody, and welcome to our Trainer Academy Best Health Coach Certificate comparison article.

 Conclusion

-This wraps up the best health coach certifications in the fitness industry.
+This wraps up the best certifications in the health coaching industry.

 We hope that this has made any decisions easier, and wish you luck in your chosen future certification!